Wednesday, October 3, 2018

 - Recall the three questions that can positively change how we work, live and lead.

 - Discover a technique for reclaiming your own power and effectively dealing with people who are challenging, rude, and disruptive—inside and outside of work.

 - Identify a strategy to remain committed to constant positive improvement, long after the keynote ends.

 Attendees can receive 1.5 contact hours in nursing continuing education upon completion of this activity.

-Approved provider status does not imply endorsement by St. Jude Children’s Research Hospital, ANCC or TNA of any products displayed in conjunction with this activity.
+Approved provider status does not imply endorsement by St. Jude, the American Nurses Credentialing Center or the Tennessee Nurses Association of any products displayed in conjunction with this activity.